pixelmagic66/PixelClock/README.md

 -

-The font I used is Dotrice found at https://www.1001fonts.com/dotrice-font.html if you need it for another language or layout, the svg file is in the images directory
+The font I used is Dotrice found at https://www.1001fonts.com/dotrice-font.html if you need it for another language or layout, the svg file named Wordclock-face.svg